 Outside with the cabinet doors, we used the Home Right Finish Max Paint Sprayer and HOLY MOLY THIS THING ROCKS.
 It seriously took less than 10 minutes to paint ALL THE DOORS.
 We sprayed a coat before quitting for the evening, then added a second coat the next day.
 After letting it dry for several days, they were perfect when it was time to mount the hardware and put the kitchen back together!
 Not only was it super fast, there were NO BRUSH STROKES!

 The backsplash was the finishing touch, and this was the easiest thing we did for the entire project.
 We went with peel and stick tile from Aspect Tile and they were super simple to install!
 No grouting or tiling experience necessary.
 You literally peel the back off and stick them into place and you’re left with a beautiful backsplash.
 They were well worth it for the ease of installation and they look amazing!
 My mom and grandma got these put up in about 30 minutes.
+I shared a tutorial for how to install peel and stick backsplash – it’s almost too simple for the post though!

 After the backsplash was done, we laid the new flooring and installed new baseboards.
 Then this room was ready for the big debut!